- Best Biceps Exercises For Men And Women

 When you use the preacher bench, your upper body is stabilized, so you can better isolate the biceps.
 But on the preacher bench there is an increased tendency for the shoulders to tip forward and out of good alignment.

 Standing EZ bar Curls will still work the biceps really well, so don’t fret if you don’t have access to a preacher bench.
-In fact, use standing curls more often then preacher curls in my biceps workouts.
+In fact, the standing EZ-bar curl is one of the effective exercises that should be included in biceps workouts.
 One benefit of using the EZ bar is that it takes pressure off your wrists when compared to barbell curls.

 Starting Position: Simply begin by standing with the EZ bar in your hands.
 You can use a narrow grip, shoulders width grip or wide grip.